ObolNetwork/charon/docs/architecture.md

 Consensus is similar to how some blockchains decide on what blocks define the chain.
 Popular protocols for consensus are raft, qbft, tendermint.
 Charon uses qbft for consensus.

-The consensus requirements in DVT differs from blockchains in a few key aspects:
+The consensus requirements in DVT differ from blockchains in a few key aspects:
 - Blockchains play consecutive consensus games that depend-on and follow-on the previous consensus game.
 Thereby creating a block “chain”.
 - DVT plays single isolated consensus games.
 - Blockchains play consensus games on blocks containing transactions.